Surgery for high grade astrocytomas

 Stereotactic Radiosurgery:

-- Both able to deliver a single high dose of ionizing radiation to a small target with a sharp dose fall-off
+• Both are able to deliver a single high dose of ionizing radiation to a small target with a sharp dose fall-off

-- Dose levels are similar to those used in adults
+• Dose levels for children are similar to those used in adults